grafana/jsonnet-libs/prometheus-ksonnet/README.md

 # Prometheus Ksonnet Mixin

-A set of extensible configs for running Promtheus on Kubernetes.
+A set of extensible configs for running Prometheus on Kubernetes.